Using Vaadin Add-ons

 Depending on the type of the add-on you can then start using it:

-- Themes: Add a setTheme("theme-name") into Application init method.
+- Themes: Add a @Theme("theme-name") annotation into UI class.

 - Components and widgets: The components and widgets are Java classes and you can use them right away.
 Remember that client-side widgets need GWT compilation before they can be deployed.